 Art and Design

 In A Level Art and Design you will produce practical and critical/contextual work across one or more areas of study.
 The examination board’s title for the qualification is Art and Design (Fine Art), but it is a broad-based qualification which may include all the areas of mixed-media, sculpture, painting, ceramics, installation, printmaking, moving image (video, film, animation) and photography, as well as drawing.
+It develops the critical skill base for a wide range of further study, including graphic design and fashion.

 Over the two-year course, you will be expected to demonstrate skills in the context of your chosen area(s).
 In addition, you will be required to demonstrate skills in all of the following: